Translation Shifts

 Whether you’re a professional translator or simply want to learn more about the field of translation, this write-up will provide you with valuable insights into the complex yet interesting world of translation shifts.

 Changes or ‘shifts’ often occur in translation.
 By ‘shifts’, we mean departures from formal correspondence in the process of going from the source language to the target language.
-These shifts are actually the changes that occur due to the translation of text from one language to another.
+These shifts are actually the changes that occur due to the translation of text from one language to another, also known as class shift in translation.

-But why do these shifts or changes take place?
+But why do these class shift in translation take place?
 Well, there could be many possible reasons for it.
 For instance, they appear due to differences in vocabulary, grammar, or syntax between the original or source language and the target language.
 Other possible reasons include differences in cultural nuances and in the intended audience for which the text is being translated.
 Moreover, translators and linguists may also need to make certain changes to the start text so that it can comply with the target language convention or meet other requirements of the target audience.

 Types of Translation Shifts